SESARLab/mfh-dl-performace-testing/thesis.md

 <sub>Table 9: Performance evaluation for Query 4</sub>

-Query 4 requires grouping four different columns and showing another behaviour between the platforms; While Apache Druid execution for Query 4 is sensibly slower than time queries, with an Average response time of 2 seconds circa, Apache Hive is enormously slower, requesting 8,69 minutes to query the data.
+Query 4 requires grouping four different columns and showing another behaviour between the platforms; While Apache Druid execution for Query 4 is sensibly slower than time queries, with an average response time of 2 seconds circa, Apache Hive is enormously slower, requesting 8,69 minutes to query the data.
 Two factors essentially cause this:

 1. The query doesn't use any partitions, forcing Hive to do a full table scan to select and group the requested values